Synapticplastic/PET/README.md

 ### EDITING THE REPORT

-Report is produced as HTML and image files.
-This is more flexible than generating a Microsoft Word document using Matlab directly.
+Report is produced as HTML and image files, stored in the `report` folder of the output directory.
+This is more flexible than generating a Microsoft Word document with Matlab directly.
 The HTML file can be subsequently opened with Microsoft Word, edited as needed (e.g., populating with clinical data), and stored as a document file or exported as a PDF.
-Note that thus produces .doc(x) file will still have the images linked, not embedded - so once the report is finished, it is recommended to save the final version in PDF format.
+Note that thus produced .doc(x) file will not have the images embedded (just linked) - so once the report is finished, it is recommended to save the final version in PDF format.

 ### EXPORTING RESULTS TO DICOM: